-The Covenant of Unitarian Universalist Pagans (CUUPS) is an organization dedicated to networking Pagan-identified Unitarian Universalists (UUs), educating people about Paganism, promoting interfaith dialogue, developing Pagan liturgies and theologies, and supporting Pagan-identified UU religious professionals.
+The (CUUPS) is an organization dedicated to networking Pagan-identified Unitarian Universalists (which can seem like an oxymoron but they make it work as challenging as this may be), educating people about Paganism, promoting interfaith dialogue, developing Pagan liturgies and theologies, and supporting Pagan-identified UU religious professionals.

 Goddess and the Sacred Feminine

 Many of us are called to the sacred feminine, and specific Deities, either in reverence or as Muses.
 The Goddess Show interviews spiritual leaders helping seekers connect with the feminine divine.
 And there are several worthwhile curriculums for individuals and groups to utilize to become more familiar with various traditions.